Samen-Unity/.github/profile/README.md

 - ✅ In-session chat and command support
 - ✅ Prefab loading
 - ✅ Ping tool
+- ❌ Camera Avatar for other users
+- ❌ Object Selection outline visual sync
 - ❌ Adding more things to this list

 # Are you using this?